About Colon Cancer

 You can schedule a screening colonoscopy with any of the board-certified gastroenterologists at Regional Gi.

-If you are in good health, you or your primary care provider can simply call our office to schedule a colonoscopy using our Open Access program.
+If you are in good health, you can simply call our office to schedule a colonoscopy using our Open Access program.
 However, an office appointment prior to your procedure may be necessary if our staff determines that your health history warrants further evaluation by one of our physicians or advanced practice providers.